metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Making new scripts or modules

-Inside `Templates` folder there are few template scripts as a starting point.\
+Inside `Templates` directory there are few template scripts as a starting point.\
 Copy them to target location, update starting code and you're ready to start working.

 These templates are always up to date for current rule design, code and formatting style in this